wp-plugins/google-document-embedder/readme.txt

 == Frequently Asked Questions ==

-= What file types can be embedded? =
+= Where can the files live? =
-The file to embed must first be publicly available somewhere on the internet.
+The file to embed must first be publicly available somewhere on the internet, in order for Google to retrieve the document for conversion.
 You can upload it to your WordPress site using the standard techniques, or link to a file on another site.

 = How do I embed a file in my page or post? =
 There are several ways you can insert a supported document, depending on your preference: